 The HTML checkbox as switch

-In this tutorial, a jQuery plug-in is used to convert a simple HTML checkbox into the beautiful switch by using jQuery and CSS.
+In this tutorial, a jQuery plug-in is used to convert a simple HTML checkbox into a beautiful switch by using jQuery and CSS.

 So, let me start by showing online demos and setting up guide.